Probably the most important nutritional problem in today’s society is obesity.

 Let’s Take a Closer Look at Adipose Tissue

-Now how does fat get into these adipocytes in the first place?
+How does fat get into these adipocytes in the first place?

 So let’s start with the consumption of a fatty meal.
-We saw that the fat in our diet is processed in our GI tract and put into specialised particles called chylomicrons.
+We saw that the fat in our diet is processed in our GI tract and put into specialized particles called chylomicrons.
 Then, they deliver fat throughout the body.
 And it mainly goes towards two organs: the muscle and the fat tissue.
-And these two organs are characterised by the presence of a specific enzyme called lipoprotein lipase.
+And these two organs are characterized by the presence of a specific enzyme called lipoprotein lipase.
 Lipoprotein lipase breaks down the triglycerides in the chylomicrons, allowing the fat taken up into these tissues.

 And most of the fat that you consume will be sucked into your muscles to be used as fuel.
 On the other hand, if you decide to sit on a couch and watch a movie, you’ll store most of the fat because the lipoprotein lipase in the fat tissue will be most active.
-So that’s how fat gets stored into the adipocytes.
+So that’s how fat gets stored in the adipocytes.

 Fat ~ Going In and Out of the Cell

-What we see, if you look throughout the day is that a fat cell constantly switches from being a net consumer of fat to being a net releaser of fat.
-So if we start in the morning, when you wake up and your stomach is empty, you rely on your internal fat storage to mobilise energy to allow you to function that serves as an energy source.
+What we see if you look throughout the day is that a fat cell constantly switches from being a net consumer of fat to being a net releaser of fat.
+So if we start in the morning, when you wake up and your stomach is empty, you rely on your internal fat storage to mobilize energy to allow you to function that serves as an energy source.

 Ok, now, total fat mass is determined by the number of fat cells and the size of the individual fat cells.
-Which means that the size of a fat depot can increase because of two reasons:
+This means that the size of a fat depot can increase because of two reasons:

-- the individual fat cells can grow; this is called hypertrophic obesity.
+- The individual fat cells can grow; this is called hypertrophic obesity.

 - The number of fat cells can improve; this is called hyperplastic obesity.

-Now in most people, the number of fat cells remains constant throughout adulthood.
+In most people, the number of fat cells remains constant throughout adulthood.